kubernetes/website/content/en/docs/tutorials/hello-minikube.md

 <!-- overview -->

-This tutorial shows you how to run a sample app on Kubernetes using minikube and Katacoda.
+This tutorial shows you how to run a sample app on Kubernetes using minikube.
-Katacoda provides a free, in-browser Kubernetes environment.

-{{< note >}}
-You can also follow this tutorial if you've installed minikube locally.
-See [minikube start](https://minikube.sigs.k8s.io/docs/start/) for installation instructions.
-{{< /note >}}
+The tutorial provides a container image that uses NGINX to echo back all the requests.

 ## {{% heading "objectives" %}}